aginies/Deploy_HA_SLE_cluster/README.md

 Goal: quickly deploy HA nodes (Virtual Machine) and run basic test.
 This will configure:
-* a KVM host
+* an host (currently KVM)
 * 4 HA nodes

 All configurations files on the host are dedicated for this cluster, which means this should not interact or destroy any other configuration (pool, net, etc...)

-please report any bugs or improvment: https://github.com/aginies/Deploy_HA_SLE_cluster.git
+Please report any bugs or improvment: https://github.com/aginies/Deploy_HA_SLE_cluster.git

 *NOTE*: default root password for Virtual Machine is: "a"

-* *WARNING* All guest installation will be done at the same time
+* *WARNING* All guest installation will be done at the same time (4 nodes)
-* *NOTE* you need an HA DVD rom and an SLE12SPX ISO DVD rom as source for Zypper (or a repo)
+* *NOTE* You need an HA DVD rom and an SLE12SPX ISO DVD as source for Zypper
 * *NOTE* Host server should be a SLE or an openSUSE (will use zypper)
 * *NOTE* HA1 will be the node where ha-cluster-init will be launched
-* *WARNING* running the script will erase all previous configuration
+* *WARNING* Running the script will erase all previous deployment configuration

+## Install / HOWTO

+* Clone this repository
+* Prepare the host: HA_testsuite_host_conf.sh
+* Deploy HA VM: HA_testsuite_deploy_vm.sh
+* Init the cluster: HA_testsuite_init_cluster.sh
+* Your HA cluster is now able to run some HA scenarios

 ## HA_testsuite_host_conf.sh
 Configure the host: